EffectOrientedProgramming/book/Chapters/04_Initialization.md

   testCase
 ```

-Historically, when call we call `println`, that output disappears into the void.
+Historically, when call we call `println`, its output disappears into the void.
 `zio-test` provides us a `TestConsole`, which captures all the output produced during a test.
 This allows us to make assertions on something that is typically a black hole in our code.